marykdb/maryk/core/documentation/properties/operations.md

 ```

 ## Change property value
-A property value can be changed with a `PropertyChange`.
+A property value can be changed with a `Change`.

 ```kotlin
 Change(